Niamh Fogarty

 Niamh Fogarty (born 16 May 1999) is an Irish discus thrower and shot putter.
 She is a multiple-time national champion and the Irish national record holder in the discus throw.

 Biography

-From Westmeath, Fogarty was a student of Technological University of the Shannon: Midlands Midwest in Athlone.
+From Westmeath, Fogarty was a student of Technological University of the Shannon: Midlands Midwest in Athlone, graduating with a masters degree.
 She worked as a strength and conditioning coach for Westmeath Ladies in Gaelic Football.

 Fogarty first made the podium in the discus throw at the Irish Athletics Championships in 2016, winning bronze.
 She won the event for the first time the following year.
 In 2019, she reached the final at the 2019 European Athletics U23 Championships in Gävle, Sweden, and finished seventh with a throw of 51.57 m.

 After winning a number of further national titles, she also placed third in the shot put event in 2024.
 She is a member of Raheny Shamrock Athletics Club in Ireland, having also previously been coached in Denmark by Michael Bruun Jepsen at the Hvidovre Atletik & Motion athletics club in Copenhagen.